EoRImaging/FHD/README.txt

 3b Calibration options

-Calibrate_visibilities ; Set to calculate new calibration solutions
+calibrate_visibilities ; Set to calculate new calibration solutions

-Calibration_catalog_file_path ; catalog of point sources to use for calibration
+calibration_catalog_file_path ; catalog of point sources to use for calibration

 max_calibration_sources ; Maximum number of calibration sources to use from catalog

+calibration_flux_threshold=0 ; Minimum source flux to use for calibration.

+calibration_spectral_index ; Set to a number to use as spectral index and override any catalog value(s).

 min_cal_baseline ; Minimum baseline length to use for calculating calibration solution

 max_cal_baseline ; Maximum baseline length to use for calculating calibration solution

-calibration_model_subtract ; subtract the calibration model from the data before proceeding to gridding and deconvolution
+calibration_model_subtract=0 ; subtract the calibration model from the data before proceeding to deconvolution.
+Set to fraction of model to subtract (e.g. 0.5 for 50%)

 max_cal_iter=10 ; Maximum calibration iterations

 Transfer_calibration ; File path of calibration solution to apply.
 Allowed formats are .sav files with an FHD cal structure, text files, and numpy arrays (not yet supported)

+initial_calibration ; Set to string of obsid or filepath of cal.sav file to initiate the calibration to previous solution before calibration loop.
+In other words, point to an initial guess for the algorithm.

 3c Gridding options